12.1 Polynomial Regression#

 sns.scatterplot(data=df, x="study_time", y="grades", color='blue', alpha=0.5, ax=ax[0])

-ax[0].plot(study_time, linear_predictions, color='red', linewidth=2)
+ax[0].plot(x_predict, linear_predictions, color='red', linewidth=2)

-ax[0].set_title('Linear Regression')
+ax[0].set(title='Linear Regression')

 sns.scatterplot(data=df, x="study_time", y=linear_residuals, color='red', alpha=0.5, ax=ax[1])